-If you need to take an RMD, NRECA will authorize TD Ameritrade to liquidate and close your SDBA.
+If you need to take an RMD, NRECA will authorize State Street Global Markets, LLC to liquidate and close your SDBA.
 Proceeds will be transferred to your 401(k) Plan account and your distribution will be processed.
-See the section titled Payment Events for more information on RMDs.
+See the section entitled Payment Events for more information on RMDs.